mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

     Make sure you have the correct hardware and drivers (see [hardware-requirements](../../deploy-on-premise.md#hardware-requirements))

-    You will also need to install the Provisionning Certificate Caching Service (PCCS) [using this documentation](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs/README.md).
+    You will also need to install the Provisioning Certificate Caching Service (PCCS) [using this documentation](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs/README.md).

     You will need the SGX Default Quote Provider Library as well.
 This can be installed with this command: